 The accompanying condensed consolidated balance sheet as of June 30, 2014, condensed consolidated statements of operations for the three and six months ended June 30, 2014 and the condensed consolidated statements of cash flows for the six months ended June 30, 2014 and 2013 are unaudited.
-The interim unaudited condensed consolidated financial statements have been prepared on the same basis as the annual audited consolidated financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary for the fair statement of the Company's financial position as of June 30, 2014 and the results of its operations, and its cash flows for the six months ended June 30, 2014 and 2013.
+The interim unaudited condensed consolidated financial statements have been prepared on the same basis as the annual audited consolidated financial statement of the company's financial position as of June 30, 2014 and the results of its operations, and its cash flows for the six months ended June 30, 2014 and 2013.
 The financial data and other information disclosed in these notes related to the six months ended June 30, 2014 and 2013 are unaudited.
+The results for the six months ended June 30, 2014 and 2013 are unaudited.
+The results for the six months ended June 30, 2014 and 2013 are unaudited.
+The results for the six months ended June 30, 2014 and 2013 are unaudited.
+The results for the six months ended June 30, 2014 and 2013 are unaudited.
+The results for the six months ended June 30, 2014 and 2013 are unaudited.
+The results for the six months ended June 30, 2014 and 2013 are unaudited.
 The results for the six months ended June 30, 2014 are not necessarily indicative of results to be expected for the year ending December 31, 2014, any other interim periods, or any future year or period.